diffplug/spotless-changelog/README.md

 ### Tasks

+- `changelogPrint` - prints the last published version and calculated next version
+  - `myproj 1.0.4 -> 1.1.0`
 - `changelogCheck` - throws an error if the changelog is not formatted according to your rules
   - if `enforceCheck true` (default) then `check.dependsOn changelogCheck`
-- `changelogPrint` - prints the last published version and calculated next version
-  - `myproj 1.0.4 -> 1.1.0`
-- `changelogBump` - updates the changelog on disk with the next version and the current date
+- `changelogBump` - updates the changelog on disk with the next version and the current UTC date
   - applying `changelogBump` multiple times in a row is fine, an empty section under `[Unreleased]` is enough to know that it has already been applied.
 - `changelogPush` - commits the changelog, tags, and pushes
-  - `changelogPush.dependsOn changelogBump`
+  - `changelogPush` depends on `changelogBump` depends on `changelogCheck`
+  - If `changelogPush` is in the task graph, then `changelogCheck` will fail if the git auth fails.
+Assuming `

 ## Acknowledgments